Best 380 ACP Ammo 2026: Top 7 Self-Defense Loads Ranked (Federal HST, Hornady, Speer Gold Dot) header image

 True pocket pistols (2.75-3.0" barrel): Prioritize loads with engineered short-barrel performance: Hornady Critical Defense FTX or Federal HST 99gr.
 Conventional JHPs may fail to expand reliably at the lower velocities from ultra-short barrels.

-Compact .380s (3.0-4.0" barrel): Federal HST 99gr is the clear choice.
+Compact .380s (3.0-4.0" barrel): Federal HST 99gr is a strong Lucky Gunner-data choice, while Federal Hydra-Shok Deep deserves a look if you prioritize Federal's own heavy-clothing penetration claims.
 The added barrel length generates enough velocity for reliable expansion at its higher 99gr sectional density.
 Speer Gold Dot and Federal Punch also perform well from these barrel lengths.

 Related Guides